APR can be a confusing financial term to get to grips with. But it’s important that you understand what it means before you take out any credit.

 When used responsibly, a credit card can be a sensible way of spreading the cost of your spending, while building up your credit history.
 You might find it easier to get accepted for a credit card with a higher APR if you’ve got a patchy credit history.
 And as long as you clear your balance in full on time each month, you will not pay any interest on the money you borrow.

-For tips on how to get your credit history back into shape, check out our blog on improving your credit score here.
+For tips on how to get your credit history back into shape, check out our guide on quick ways to improve your credit score.

 Disclaimer: We make every effort to ensure that content is correct at the time of publication.
 Please note that information published on this website does not constitute financial advice, and we aren’t responsible for the content of any external sites.